ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2020-10-23-webinar-faq.md

 ### What is the deadline?

-The deadline for our next fellowship intake is November 3rd, 2020.
+The deadline for our next fellowship intake is {{ site.intake.close }}.
 We take time zones into consideration and will happily receive applications any time before the end of day [Anywhere on Earth](https://time.is/Anywhere_on_Earth).

 ### What is the timeline from submission to notification?